privtechlead/API-Authentication-badge/README.md

 * OAuth Interaction Patterns
 * Tokens with a JWT, JWS, and JWE focus
 * Scopes and Claims
-* Gateways and APIs passes
+* Gateway and API passes